 This includes the projects supporting victims of hate crime; refugees and asylum seekers; and Gypsy, Roma and Traveller communities.
 These services would need to be procured or re-procured through an open competitive process for continuation when the existing contracts end in October 2021.

 As indicated above, there may be other services within the wider programme which might be procured in future.
 A cross-cutting mentoring scheme might, for example, be one such additional service.

 We may also commission organisations to distribute grants to smaller, local organisations to enable them to contribute to achieving our equality objectives.

 Other activity funded under the current programme could be re-designed on the basis of the principles set out above and opened up on a competitive grant basis for organisations to support Welsh Government’s equality objectives.
 This would include striking a balance between continuing support for specific protected characteristics, intersectional approaches and delivery of specific projects arising from the equality action plans.
 Funding criteria would be designed accordingly.

-Do you consider that Section 3 of this document summarises the main issues that should be considered in relation to this funding programme?
+Do you consider that this document summarises the main issues that should be considered in relation to this funding programme?
 Please outline any issues which you feel are missing or need further attention?

 Do you support the proposal for a longer, 5-year programme?
 If not, please briefly outline your reasons.

 Would you support Welsh Government providing core funding for some strategic equality organisations?
 If not, please briefly outline your reasons.

 Do you support the continuation of existing services for particular groups?
 Are there other services which you think should be provided in future?
 If not, please briefly outline your reasons.